TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

                  Caps            Num               Scroll                C     N    S

 Layout 2 (Config Layout) has three additional small buttons on the far right side:
-Red   Press the small Red Pad on the Right to toggle the Numeric KeyPad on/off.
+Red   Press the small Red Pad on the Right to toggle the Math KeyPad on/off.
 Blue  Press the small Blue Pad on the Right to toggle the Keyboard on/off.
 Green Press the small Green Pad on the Right to toggle the Media Keypad on/off.